openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 - https://github.com/openshift/machine-config-operator/pull/3980

 Possible constraints:
 - Ignition spec 2 to spec 3 is not deterministic.
 Some translations are unsupported and as a result not all stub secrets can be managed.
-In these cases, failure will be reported, and it will cause a cluster degrade.
+In these cases, failure will be reported via an operator degrade.
+As the MSC is a sub controller within the MCC, this will bubble up from the MSC -> MCC -> MCO, and a "MSC failed to translate stub ignition to spec 3 due to ...." message will be visible as the degrade reason.
 - See Open questions below for some more possible constraints.

 ### Risks and Mitigations